Parents of Amir Locke say he was ‘executed’ by Minneapolis police during no-knock raid

 While the footage appears to show the barrel of Locke’s gun aimed toward the ground, Huffman said it was aimed toward an officer out of frame.
 “The officer had to make a split-second decision to assess the circumstances and determine whether he felt like there was … the threat of imminent harm, great bodily harm or death,” Huffman said.
 “Ultimately, that decision of whether that threshold was met will be examined by the county attorney’s office that reviews this case.”

-On Friday, Hennepin County Attorney Mike Freeman announced he would jointly review Locke’s “tragic death” with Minnesota Attorney General Keith Ellison, whose office has overseen the prosecutions of police officers including the 2020 killing of George Floyd.
+On Friday, Hennepin County Attorney Mike Freeman announced that he would jointly review Locke’s “tragic death” with Minnesota Attorney General Keith Ellison, whose office has overseen the prosecutions of police officers including the 2020 killing of George Floyd.

 Minneapolis police on Thursday identified the officer who shot Locke as Mark Hanneman, who joined the force in 2015 and started working on the SWAT team in 2020.
 Personnel records released by the city show he had been the subject of three complaints since his hiring, all closed without discipline.
 Officials said Hanneman has been placed on administrative leave while the shooting is being investigated.
 Locke’s family, speaking at a news conference at City Hall, demanded Hanneman be fired and charged in the man’s death.

-Huffman confirmed Thursday Locke was not the subject of the warrant and that police were still gathering information about why he was at the scene.
+Huffman confirmed Thursday that Locke was not the subject of the warrant and that police were still gathering information about why he was at the scene.
 Asked why the police had initially described Locke as a “suspect,” Huffman blamed a lack of information in the immediate aftermath of the shooting and said it remained “unclear” what connection, if any, Locke had to the St. Paul investigation.

 On Friday, civil rights attorney Ben Crump, who is part of the legal team retained by the Locke family, accused the police of trying to “assassinate the character of Amir Locke to justify their unjustifiable act.”
 He likened the case to the killing of Breonna Taylor, the 26-year-old Black woman who was shot and killed by Louisville police as they executed a no-knock warrant at her apartment in 2020.